+The Customs Code of Ukraine (in Ukrainian) determines import duties to be paid by importers.
 Ukrainian regulations allow for advanced product classification when an importer is not sure of the classification of an imported product.
-The product may contain different components, or multiple codes may be applicable to the product.
+The product may contain different components or multiple codes may apply to the product.
 The procedure is conducted by Ukraine's Customs Service and can be quite lengthy.
-Officially the ruling should take 30 days, but the Customs Service may extend the ruling deadline.
+Officially, the ruling should take 30 days, but the Customs Service may extend the ruling deadline.
 The applicant must submit a contract (compulsory) plus additional voluntary documents, e.g., auxiliary documentation, drawings, and product samples.
-After an initial review stage (that takes 15 days), the Customs Service may request additional documents and specifications.
+After an initial review stage (15 days), the Customs Service may request additional documents and specifications.
 The countdown starts over again every time new documents are submitted.
 This prolongs the advanced ruling procedure.
 All tariff classification rulings are public and available on the Customs Service webpage.
-However, the link to the webpage is unavailable during wartime.
+However, the link to the webpage is currently unavailable due to the full-scale Russian invasion.